Charles Gordon-Lennox, 7th Duke of Richmond: Career

 Lord March joined the Grenadier Guards two years later, although he retired in 1869 after he was elected Member of Parliament for West Sussex.
 He represented that constituency until it was abolished for the 1885 general election, when he was returned to the House of Commons for the Chichester constituency.
 He held his seat until 1889.
 Around this time, he was appointed as an Ecclesiastical Commissioner, a position he occupied until 1903.

-He served in the part-time Royal Sussex Light Infantry Militia, being promoted to Lieutenant-Colonel in command of its 2nd Battalion on 28 June 1876.
+He served in the part-time Royal Sussex Light Infantry Militia, being promoted to lieutenant-colonel in command of its 2nd Battalion on 28 June 1876.
 The regiment became the 3rd (Militia) Battalion of the Royal Sussex Regiment in 1881, and March was appointed its Lt-Col Commandant on 9 July 1887.
 March and his brother, Lord Algernon Gordon-Lennox, both served in the Second Boer War, with March commanding his battalion in South Africa from its arrival in March 1901 until its return to England in June 1902 following the Peace of Vereeniging.
 For his service in the war, he was appointed a Companion of the Order of the Bath (CB) in the October 1902 South African Honours list.

 Lord March was appointed Lord Lieutenant of Elginshire on 27 August 1902, and also served as Lord Lieutenant of Banffshire from November 1903, after his father's death.

 On 27 September 1903, Gordon-Lennox succeeded his father as 7th Duke of Richmond and Lennox and 2nd Duke of Gordon (2nd creation) as well as the dukedom of Aubigny, which had been conferred on his ancestor Louise de Kérouaille, Duchess of Portsmouth, by French King Louis XIV.
-In 1904, King Edward VII made him a Knight Grand Cross of the Royal Victorian Order (GCVO) and a Knight of the Order of the Garter (KG).
+In 1904, King Edward VII made him a Knight Grand Cross of the Royal Victorian Order (GCVO) and a Knight Companion of the Order of the Garter (KG).
 He was Grand Master of the Sussex branch of the Freemasons from 1902.
-After his retirement from the militia, he was appointed Honorary Colonel of his battalion on 27 May 1906.
+After his retirement from the militia, he was appointed honorary colonel of his battalion on 27 May 1906.

 Personal life

 Lord Richmond was twice married.
-His first marriage was on 10 November 1868 to Amy Mary Ricardo (1847–1879), daughter of Percy Ricardo of Bramley Park at Guildford in Surrey, and the former Matilda Mawdesley Hensley (a daughter of John Isaac Hensley of Holborn in Middlesex).
-She was the sister of Colonel Horace Ricardo and of Colonel Francis Ricardo of Cookham in Berkshire.
+His first marriage was on 10 November 1868 to Amy Mary Ricardo (1847–1879), daughter of Percy Ricardo, Esq. of Bramley Park, Surrey.
+She was the sister of Col. Horace Ricardo and of Col. Francis Ricardo.
 Before her death on 23 August 1879, aged 32, they had three sons and two daughters: